 Session 1: The Nuclear and World War II

-The initial session in this series will begin with the origins of the nuclear age, its destructive impact, and potential.
+The initial session in this series began with the origins of the nuclear age, its destructive impact, and potential.

 Session 2: Testing the Nuclear

-In this session, we will consider the legacies of nuclear testing as told through the words, artistic creations, and activism of impacted communities.
+This session considered the legacies of nuclear testing through the words, artistic creations, and activism of impacted communities.

 Session 3: Nuclear Justice

-In this session, we will explore the multiple meanings of nuclear justice as expressed by different impacted communities across the global landscape.
+This session explored the various meanings of nuclear justice as expressed by different impacted communities across the globe.

 Session 4: Transpacific Activisms

-In this session, we’ll consider peace movements and resisting the nuclear across oceans through art, organizing, and activism.
+This session examined peace movements and nuclear resistance across oceans through art, organizing, and activism.

 Program requirements

-Participants are required to join at least 3 of the 4 sessions.
-In advance of each session, a brief assignment will be submitted to the program leaders.
-It is expected that everyone joining the live Zoom sessions will have completed the required reading in advance of joining as we will engage in discussion of the assigned readings.
+Participants were required to join at least 3 of the 4 sessions.
+In advance of each session, a brief assignment was submitted to the program leaders.
+It was expected that everyone attending the live Zoom sessions had completed the required reading beforehand, as we engaged in discussions of the assigned readings.

 Program benefits